github/docs/content/copilot/github-copilot-enterprise/copilot-chat-in-github/using-github-copilot-chat-in-githubcom.md

 ### Limitations

 - Chat responses may be suboptimal if you ask questions about a specific repository that you've selected as a context, and the repository has not been indexed for semantic code search.
 Anyone who gets access to {% data variables.product.prodname_copilot_short %} from the organization that owns a repository can index that repository.
-For more information, see "[Asking a question with a specific context](#asking-a-question-with-a-specific-context)."
+For more information, see "[Asking a question about a specific repository, file or symbol](#asking-a-question-about-a-specific-repository-file-or-symbol)."
 - The quality of the results from {% data variables.product.prodname_copilot_chat_short %} may, in some situations, be degraded if very large files, or a large number of files, are used as a context for a question.

 ## Prerequisites